Can I charge an EV using a Dryer Outlet?

 There are small adapters on Amazon that convert a 14-30 plug into a 14-50 one that is physically compatible with NEMA 14-50 EV Chargers.
 We have even tested one ourselves here at EVchargerRevews.net.
 However, the EV charger will assume it is still connected to a 50 amp circuit and may pull too much power, tripping the circuit breaker.

-To safely charge through a 14-30 to 14-50 adapter, you must configure your EV charger to a 24 amp mode or lower.
+You must configure your EV charger to a 24 amp mode or lower.
 Some EV chargers like the Tesla Mobile Connector do not have selectable amp modes, so charging speeds need to be restricted inside the vehicle prior to plugging in.

 Advantages of dryer outlet charging